 Extend your student visa in the UK or continue to live in the UK as an EU / EEA national

-International Student Support offers a variety of resources to assist you with making a Tier 4 visa extension application.
+International Student Support offers a variety of resources to assist you with making a Tier 4 visa extension application or to apply for the EU Settlement Scheme.

 It is particularly important to ensure you meet all UKVI document and maintenance requirements and to start preparing financial documents early.
 All visa applications must be submitted before your visa expiry date.